iamraajkanchan/BasicComposeApplication_Android/app/src/main/java/com/chinky/family/QuestionsAndAnswers.md

      - Faster: It is more efficient than Serializable because it avoids reflection and minimizes object creation.
      - Manual Implementation: You need to override writeToParcel() method and use a CREATOR object.
      - Less flexible: Doesn't support full class hierarchies as easily.
+5. What steps do you follow to support deep links that opened specific product pages inside the application even if the application wasn't installed yet.
+If the app is installed, Open the product detail page; If not, Redirect to Play Store -> After install, open that same product page.
+   - Follow the following steps
+     - Use Firebase Dynamic Links to generate and handle smart links
+     - Implement Deferred Deep Linking to retain context after fresh installs.
+     - Parsed dynamic parameters from the deep link using Kotlin.
+     - Integrated with the Navigation Component to route the user properly.
+     - Handled edge cases like
+       - Opening from browser vs application
+       - Cold start vs application in background
+       - Invalid or expired product IDs.
+6. New Question

 # Activity [(Source)](https://interviewprep.org/android-activity-interview-questions/)
 1. Can you explain the Android Activity LifeCycle and the significance of each lifeCycle method in detail?